-- Never start a chain saw unless the bar, chain and clutch cover are fitted correctly.
+- Never start a chain saw unless the bar, chain and all covers are fitted correctly.
 (See section on "Assembly"). - Never start a chain saw indoors.
-Exhaust fumes can be dangerous. - Before starting the saw make sure there are no people or animals nearby who might be put at risk. - Place the saw on the ground and hold the rear handle down with your right foot.
+Exhaust fumes can be dangerous. - Before starting the saw make sure there are no people or animals nearby who might be put at risk. - The chain brake should be activated when starting (see section on "Starting").
+Do not drop start.
+This method is very dangerous because you may lose control of the saw (see section on "Starting"). - Place the saw on the ground and hold the rear handle down with your right foot.
 Grasp the front handle firmly using your left hand.
 Make sure the chain saw is steady and the chain is not touching the ground.
 Then grasp the starter handle with your right hand and pull the starter cord.
+Never wrap the starter cord around your hand.